jhonnovax/React-App-with-SSR/README.md

 # About

-App ready to run and deploy in production environments.
+App ready to run and deploy in production environments, using the best practices and techniques available in the industry.

+## Features

+- Code linter
+- Code splitting
+- Server side rendering
+- Toggle to dark/light theme

 ## Technologies

-- Javascript (React)
+- Javascript (React, Node)
 - CSS (css-in-js using style-jsx-sass)
 - HTML

+## Tools

+- Eslint
 - Webpack

-## Features

-- Code splitting
-- Server side rendering
-- Toggle to dark/light theme

 ## Scripts